-February in 2017 is definitely the month of carnivals.
+February is definitely the month of carnivals.
 It is a time of decorated costumes, balls, fun and parades.
 Who hasn’t heard of the Rio-Carnival?
 It is one of the most famous carnivals in the world, but of course, here in Europe we also have many famous carnival celebrations and this is why we have dedicated this post to Carnivals.

 Let’s start with the meaning of the word “Carnival”.
 It is believed, that the word “carnival” comes from the combination of Italian words carne (meat) and vale (delete), which means a break from eating meat dishes and a time for feasting before Lent.